+Oversight committee

-MediLumine (Montreal, QC, Canada).
-Imaging examples and results from our lab can be viewed on the Small Animal Imaging and Radiotherapy Facility Image and Video Gallery.
-Oversight committee The policies of the facility are established and governed by an oversight advisory board committee comprised of imaging scientists, physicists, cancer biologists, and veterinarians.
+The policies of the facility are established and governed by an oversight advisory board committee comprised of imaging scientists, physicists, cancer biologists, and veterinarians.
 This committee meets every 6 months.
 At least one member of the committee will always be a current member of the Medical School animal care committee.
 Administrative support is provided by UWCCC management and personnel.

-The small animal imaging and radiotherapy facility oversight committee consists of the following people: - Frank Korosec Chief of the Imaging Sciences Section of the Department of Radiology, Director of Research Resources, & Director of Clinical MRI Physics - Jamey Weichert Associate Professor of Radiology, Medical Physics and Pharmaceutics - Weibo Cai Associate Professor & Director of the UW Molecular Imaging and Nanotechnology Lab - Amy Fowler Assistant Professor, Department of Radiology - Amy Moser Associate Professor of Human Oncology - Rich Halberg Assistant Professor of Gastroenterology & Hepatology and LAR Director - Tomy Varghese - - Brigitte Raabe DVM, DACLAM - Meghan Hessler DVM - Ellen Leiferman DVM - Justin Jeffery SAIRF manager - Ashley Weichmann SAIRF staff
+The SAIRF oversight committee consists of the following people:

+- Frank Korosec Chief of the Imaging Sciences Section of the Department of Radiology, Director of Research Resources, & Director of Clinical MRI Physics - Jamey Weichert Associate Professor of Radiology, Medical Physics and Pharmaceutics - Weibo Cai Associate Professor & Director of the UW Molecular Imaging and Nanotechnology Lab - Amy Fowler Assistant Professor, Department of Radiology - Amy Moser Associate Professor of Human Oncology - Rich Halberg Assistant Professor of Gastroenterology & Hepatology and LAR Director - Tomy Varghese Associate Professor of Medical Physics - Brigitte Raabe DVM, DACLAM - Ellen Leiferman DVM - Ashley Weichmann SAIRF staff - Justin Jeffery SAIRF manager

-UWCCC Small Animal Imaging and Radiotherapy Facility Scanners
+UWCCC Small Animal Imaging and Radiotherapy Facility Major Equipment